 The Boutwell ECC is a language-rich, developmentally appropriate preschool program that supports the growth and needs of each child as an individual.
 At the same time, the children develop the crucial social skills necessary to make friends and become positive, contributing members of a group.
 Based on developmentally appropriate learning standards established by DESE and DEEC, and supported by various prominent national organizations, the Boutwell ECC provides children with experiences designed to stimulate imagination, creativity, discovery, and deeper thinking.

 Boutwell, a small, six-classroom building, is a warm, friendly environment that supports the entire family, not just the child.
 Parents (and siblings) are an integral part of the Boutwell ECC program.
 Regular communication is provided by direct contact with the teacher, home/school notebooks, emails or telephone calls.
 Parent-teacher conferences are held twice a year.
 Parents become involved in many ways.
 Some parents help with library or music; others volunteer in the classroom to help with projects, while some come in to read stories.
 Many parents’ help with preparation of materials and others provide clerical support.
+In addition to important communications you will find on our website, we also provide our Parents a School Handbook to clarify any school matter that you may have.
+Any matter that is not clarified here; you are always welcome to call the school.

 While the Boutwell ECC fills classes with mixed ages and abilities there are options to support all learners throughout the day.
 Within each class filled with children of mixed ages and abilities the following are occurring on a daily basis: